 Why it matters: different engines optimise for different deployment shapes.
 A single embedded process cares about latency and simplicity; a distributed cluster cares about fault tolerance and horizontal capacity.
 Picking an engine is not a one-off aesthetic choice—it ties your operational playbook to concrete behaviours (compaction, backup, recovery).

-How to choose: start from your hosting model (embedded, single server, cluster) and read the architecture overview for storage layers.
-Then follow the embedding guides for your language under embedding SurrealDB for what your SDK supports today—capabilities vary by platform and release.
+How to choose: start from your hosting model (embedded, single server, cluster) and read about deployment together with architecture.
+Then follow the embedding guides for your language under embedding SurrealDB for what your SDK supports today – capabilities vary by platform and release.